chrisza4/chris-blog/content/blog/persona-based-architecture/index.md

 Once all gaps are clearly identified, we have many choices to deal with them.

+The first clear choice is to adapt our architecture to be more realistic.
+If we know the maintainer cannot maintain this architecture, we should not insist on building it.

-Aside from a clear choice of changing our architecture to fit the maintainers, we can also provide a training and capability improvement program.
+For another choice, we can also provide a training and capability improvement program.
 We can switch some team members around with other projects.
 We can hire someone from the outside that matches a requirement.

 We can even set a standard and career development.
 We can bring your persona to all those junior and say: We want you to be this person within a year.
 Once you obtain these, we can talk about promotion and next step in your career.